Putting Prevention into Practice

 E. Inform the patient that the evidence is unclear regarding her best screening strategy.

-Which of the following statements best reflect the epidemiology of
+Which of the following statements best reflect the epidemiology of breast cancer in the United States?

 U.S. Preventive Services Task Force.
 Screening for breast cancer: U.S. Preventive Services Task Force recommendation statement.
 Ann Intern Med.
 2016;164(4):279–296.